 Semantic technologies are reaching maturity on and off the web.
-The In-Use track at ESWC 2020 provides a forum for the community to explore the benefits and challenges of applying semantic technologies in concrete, practical applications, in contexts ranging from industry to government and science.
-We are especially interested in applications that use the emerging knowledge graphs or semantic annotations on the web together with data mining, machine learning, or natural language processing techniques to the benefit of concrete, real-life scenarios.
-We are also looking for descriptions of applied and validated industry solutions as software tools, systems or architecture that benefit from the adoption of semantic technologies.
+The In-Use track at ESWC 2021 provides a forum for the community to explore the benefits and challenges of applying semantic technologies in concrete, practical applications, in contexts ranging from industry to government and science.
+We are especially interested in applications that use knowledge graphs, Linked Data or semantic annotations on the Web, possibly combined with other techniques such as data mining, machine learning or natural language processing, to the benefit of concrete, real-life scenarios.
+We are also looking for descriptions of applied and validated industry or government solutions as software tools, systems or architectures that benefit from the adoption of semantic technologies.

 Importantly, papers presenting applications in use of semantic technologies should provide evidence that there is use of the proposed application or tool by the target user group, preferably outside the group that conducted the development.
 A main focus of the submission should be on the way semantics and semantic technologies are impacting this development, through benefiting the intended use case, as well as, if relevant, through the added challenges they introduce.

 - limitations of existing (if any) “non-semantics” approaches that address similar challenges,

 - benefits of semantic technologies (e.g., measurable impacts such as accuracy, scalability, usability or functionality) in real-world settings, and

 - lessons learned from experimentation and / or large scale deployment.